- slide 1 of 5

 The Often Misunderstood Blueprint of Life

 High school students learned from their lecture classes in biology that the deoxyribonucleic acid or the DNA is the genetic material enclosed inside the nucleus of a cell.
 They also learned that the DNA is the blueprint of life and it contains a lot of information about us.
 Probably students may have heard scientific studies on the DNA and their practical application to us humans.
 An example is genetic testing wherein the DNA of an individual is analyzed for the presence of genes that predispose him or her for genetic illnesses and disorders.
 Another example is the use of DNA fingerprinting to identify an unidentifiable dead body.
-Forensic scientists also use DNA fingerprinting to identify criminals if the only evidence present in the crime scene is blood, tissues, semen, hair or a combination of these.
+Forensic scientists also use DNA fingerprinting to identify criminals if the only evidence present in the crime scene is blood, tissues, other body fluids, hair or a combination of these.

 Students may have learned from books and from their teachers the structure of the DNA and how it looks like in the molecular level but they don’t have real life knowledge on the appearance of DNA when it is extracted from cells in the laboratory for study.
 Take note that in order to start a genetic testing or DNA fingerprinting, the DNA should first be released from the nucleus and from the cell in a process called DNA extraction.